In a Divorce, Expect Better Outcomes from Mediation Than From a Trial

 Mediation is More Enforceable, Less Expensive and Less Risky

 Another reason to mediate a divorce is that it always results in a more enforceable and less expensive outcome.
-This is because when both parties contribute to the terms of a mediated agreement, they feel more invested in it than they would a ruling from a family law judge.
+It is more enforceable because when both parties contribute to the terms of a mediated agreement, they feel more invested in it than they would a ruling from a family law judge.

 The peace of mind that results in finality, combined with the money saved from not having to pay a trial retainer, also convinces most family law litigants to settle at their mediations.

 Finally, the appeal of risk-avoidance cannot be overstated.
 Even seasoned family law attorneys like myself cannot precisely predict how a judge will rule.
 Settling at the mediation table saves litigants from the anxiety that surrounds this uncertainties of a trial.

 Call AAA Family Law For An Initial Consultation

 If you need representation from an Orlando divorce attorney please call me, Eduardo J. Mejias at (407) 260-6001 and make an appointment for an initial consultation.

 At this consultation I will ask you to explain your situation and set forth a set of realistic goals and a plan of action to achieve your goals.
 Then I will quote you the lawyer retention fee we will charge at AAA Family Law for representing you in your case.
 Almost always, this will be a fixed (or flat) fee and you will know it before paying or signing any contract.
 Here is the range of attorney retainer fees for divorce cases.